My Island Penang

 The Chinese goddess Mazuin in Ma Choe Poh Folklore, has many names and titles.
 Other names, with numerous titles that include Motherly Matriarch, Kuan Yin of the Southern Sea, Daughter of the Dragon, and Empress of Heaven.

 Some people even feels she is the mother to Jade Emperor.
-Although some experts feel she may be a version of the older goddess Kuan Yin), Ma Choe Poe or Mazu is deeply rooted in the hearts of her people, especially coastal areas in the East, and is best known as the Goddess of the Sea.
+Although some experts feel she may be a version of the older goddess Kuan Yin), Ma Choe Poe or Mazu is deeply rooted in the hearts of her people, especially coastal areas in the East.

-Her middle-aged parents, the Lins, already had six other children, only one of them a girl.
-Her mother prayed to the Goddess of Mercy, Kuan Yin, for another daughter.
 Hearing her fervent prayers, Kuan Yin came to her in a dream, giving her a flower blossom to eat that caused her to conceive the next day in this Ma Choe Poh Folklore.

 Share with us your folklore, the ones you love when you were young.

-According to Ma Choe Poh folklore, the day Ma Choe Poh was born, the land was covered by a purple streak, perfumed scent filled every household, and a golden halo appeared above house, within which emitted a red glow.
+According to Ma Choe Poh folklore, the day Ma Choe Poh was born, the land was covered by a purple streak.
+Perfumed scent filled every household and a golden halo appeared above house, within which emitted a red glow.

 One month after her birth still she had not cried.
 So her parents called her Lin Muo Niang (Muo is the Chinese character meaning silence).